aerobinsonIV/soundscrape/planning.md

 ## Genius parse helper function
 - `a`
+    - Find inner `span`
+    - Recurse
 - `i`
+    - Recurse
+    - Wrap result in parens if it isn't already
 - `br`
+    - Ignore first break after an anchor
+    - After that if we get 2 in a row (so 3 if after an anchor) do a newline.
+    - Ignore all subsequent breaks
 - `span` or `div`
+    - Ignore, + ignore subsequent break like with anchor
 - `\n`
+    - If we get two in a row, put a blank line.
+Ignore everything after.
+    - One break and one newline shouldn't result in a blank line.
 - everything else
+    - Strip, add to lyrics

 ### Preprocessing
 - Replace any number of backslashes with one backslash before a newline